Table of Contents

 Policy Gaps and Scientific Bias

 Environmental management often privileges quantitative scientific data over qualitative cultural knowledge.
-Conservation programs may designate "protected areas" without consulting local people, inadvertently criminalizing traditional practices like controlled burns or foraging.
-This top-down approach can breed resentment and non-compliance.
-Effective governance requires bridging this epistemological divide.
+Conservation programs may designate "protected areas" without consulting local communities, inadvertently criminalizing traditional practices such as controlled burns, foraging, or sacred site visits.
+This top-down approach can breed resentment, resistance, and non-compliance, undermining conservation goals.

 Strategies for Culturally Respectful Environmental Management

-Successful integration of local culture into land use planning demands collaborative frameworks that honor both scientific evidence and traditional wisdom.
-The following approaches have shown promise in diverse settings.
+Successfully integrating local culture into land use planning demands collaborative frameworks that honor both scientific evidence and traditional wisdom.
+The following approaches have demonstrated promise across diverse geopolitical and ecological contexts.

 Participatory Mapping and Co-Management